INSIGHT-Japan may only be able to restart one-third of its nuclear reactors

 The government will probably revise Japan’s energy framework in the next three years, and if Abe’s party is still in power, it may push to build new reactors to replace aging units, said Suzuki at the Japan Atomic Energy Commission.

 “They may say it’s better to replace older reactors with safer new reactors, and the public may accept it.”
-(Additional reporting by Taiga Uranaka and James Topham; Editing by Billy Mallard and Ian Geoghegan)
+(Editing by Billy Mallard and Ian Geoghegan)